February is Dental Health Awareness Month

 Teach an old dog new tricks

 Even if you can’t commit to daily brushing, even doing this a few times per week or on some regular schedule can still benefit your pet.
-That said, even with daily brushing, we humans still need to have a professional cleaning done on a regular basis to keep our teeth as healthy as possible and so will our pets.
+That said, even with daily brushing, we humans still need to have a professional cleaning done on a regular basis to keep our teeth as healthy as possible, and so will our pets.

 Understanding dental diets

-What about those of you whose lives are simply so chaotic right now that tooth brushing is impossible (#thisisme), or if you have a pet who simply will not allow you near their mouth?
+What about those of you whose lives are simply so chaotic right now that tooth brushing is impossible, or if you have a pet who simply will not allow you near their mouth?
 In these cases, there are other ways to help slow the deposition of plaque and tartar in between professional cleanings.

 Certain pet foods contain specific nutrients and unique formulations to help with this.
 You will often see these diets referred to as “Dental” diets.
 What this means is that the kibble may be designed such that the action of chewing creates a scrubbing action on the surface of the teeth.
 These dental diets alter the size and shape of the kibble in addition to the texture of the kibble to allow this to happen.
 Not all kibbles are created equal.

 The best way to think about this is to imagine taking a butter knife and pressing it into a cracker.
 As you press the knife down, the cracker just crumbles with very little pressure.
 This is what most kibble is like.
 Now think about pressing that same butter knife into an apple slice.
 That apple slice will allow the butter knife to slide further into it before it breaks apart.
 While that knife is sliding into the apple, imagine that the apple is “cleaning” the surface of the knife.
-So, in short, a dental diet is more like the apple than the cracker in that each tooth needs to slide deeper into it before it crumbles.
+In short, a dental diet is more like the apple than the cracker in that each tooth needs to slide deeper into it before it crumbles.
 This sliding action into a dental kibble creates that scrubbing action on the surface of your pet’s chewing teeth, much the same way that your toothbrush scrubs your teeth.

-Some dental diets also contain nutrients which help to minimize calcium from depositing onto the plaque on the surface of the teeth, you may see them listed as things like sodium tripolyphosphate, sodium hexametaphosphate, or sodium pyrophosphate.
+Some dental diets also contain nutrients which help to minimize calcium from depositing onto the plaque on the surface of the teeth.
+You may see them listed as things like sodium tripolyphosphate, sodium hexametaphosphate, or sodium pyrophosphate.

 Tartar vs. plaque

 Basically, tartar is calcified plaque.
 Plaque is the “fuzzy” feeling you get if you forget to brush your teeth, and tartar happens when calcium attaches to that plaque and hardens it.
 This calcification can begin within 24-48 hours of the fuzzy plaque deposition!
-This calcified tartar is what your dental hygienist removes during your annual professional tooth cleaning and it is what your veterinarian removes during your pet’s professional cleaning as well.
+This calcified tartar is what your dental hygienist removes during your annual professional tooth cleaning and it is what your veterinarian removes during your pet’s professional cleaning, as well.
 Dental diets can be a fantastic way to help keep your pet’s teeth cleaner and healthier overall.

 Choosing the right dental chew

-Okay, so what about all those “dental chews” that I can find in stores, do they work?
-Well, not all chewing is equal when it comes to dental prevention.
-Bones or hard chew toys will increase the risk of fracturing (breaking) your pet’s teeth which will actually contribute to dental disease rather than help with it.
 However, there are some dental chews on the market which have dental claims and are formulated to help support dental health.
-We need to remember though, dental chews are not calorie free, so choosing the right dental chew for the size of the pet is important as our pets should not be getting more than 10% of their daily calories from a source which is nutritionally unbalanced.
+We need to remember though, dental chews are not calorie free, so choosing the right dental chew for the size of the pet is important, as our pets should not be getting more than 10% of their daily calories from a source which is nutritionally unbalanced.

 Dental health takeaways

-So, to round out this meandering thought process about February being Dental Health Awareness month I have a couple of key takeaways for you.
+So, to round out this meandering thought process about February being Dental Health Awareness month, I have a couple of key takeaways for you.

-- Healthy teeth contribute to healthy pets
+- Healthy teeth contribute to healthy pets.

-- We should think about dental care year round
+- We should think about dental care year-round.

-- There are multiple ways to help keep your pet’s teeth and gums healthy
+- There are multiple ways to help keep your pet’s teeth and gums healthy.

-- Ask your vet about your pet’s dental health and don’t just wait until February to ask them
+- Ask your vet about your pet’s dental health and don’t just wait until February to ask them.

 Categories